unrealwork/atsd-use-cases/how-to/shared/import-scheduled-sql-query.md

 ![](images/sched-sql.png)

 A scheduled SQL query is executed by the database on schedule.
-When the query is executed, it can be configured to generate files on the local file syste, to send a report via email, or to produce calculated metrics and store them in the database.
+When the query is executed, it can be configured to generate files on the local file system, to send a report via email, or to produce calculated metrics and store them in the database.

 Follow this process to add a new schedule SQL query to your local ATSD instance.